comicsfct/ErosionX/README.md

 # ErosionX
-repository related to the manuscript "Erosion of X-Chromosome Inactivation in female hiPSCs is heterogeneous and persists during differentiation"
+Repository dedicated to code and data associated with the manuscript "Erosion of X-Chromosome Inactivation in female hiPSCs is heterogeneous and persists during differentiation"